About Canal Point — In Depth

 Frequently Asked Questions

-To register to vote in Canal Point, Florida, residents can register online through the Florida Division of Elections's website, by mail, or in person at the Palm Beach County elections office.
+To register to vote in Canal Point, Florida, residents can register online through the Florida Division of Elections website, by mail, or in person at the Palm Beach County elections office.
 Florida requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Florida Division of Elections's voter lookup tool.
-For local municipal elections in Canal Point, contact the Palm Beach County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Florida Division of Elections voter lookup tool.
+For local county and state elections (Canal Point is an unincorporated community in Palm Beach County and does not hold municipal elections), contact the Palm Beach County Clerk's office for schedules and ballot information.

 Property records for Canal Point, Florida are maintained by the Palm Beach Property Appraiser's Office and the Palm Beach County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Palm Beach County, including parcels in Canal Point.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Palm Beach County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Florida counties provide online property record searches through their county websites.
-For in-person requests, visit the Palm Beach County offices at the county courthouse.
-The Palm Beach County Treasurer handles property tax payments and tax sale information.
+The Palm Beach County Tax Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Canal Point, Florida residents are available through both county and state offices.
 The Florida Department of Health, Bureau of Vital Statistics, located in Jacksonville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Florida.
 Orders can be placed online, by mail, or in person.
 Locally, the Palm Beach County Clerk's office issues marriage licenses and maintains marriage records for Palm Beach County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.